BY FIGHTERS FOR FIGHTERS

 It all started in Vallentuna Boxing Camp (VBC), ROK’s fight training academy, in 1993.
 The gym promoted small events just to provide fighting experience to the fighters training at the camp.

-In 2002 the team behind VBC got the exclusive rights to produce K-1 events for FEG in Scandinavia region.
+In 2002 the team behind VBC got the exclusive rights to produce K-1 events for FEG in Scandinavia region through Netherlands Daan Ennekin.
 The main reason was that the team delivered fighters to K-1 since 1999 and FEG wanted Scandinavia qualifications on their annual world series.

 The event production part was then separated from VBC training facility and was named as K-1 Scandinavia.

-The events then changed shape from small, low budget, semi pro events into bigger professional and exclusive shows in Stockholm which is the so called ”capital” of the Scandinavian countries.
+The events then changed shape from small, low budget, semi pro events into bigger professional and exclusive shows in Stockholm.

 To deliver maximum amount of action, excitement and entertainment for the spectators, the events was mixed up with top martial art fights between the superstars of the sport and wrapped around in a environment that looks more like an Rock concert with music performances, top DJ’s and more.

-The event grew quickly every year from 2500 spectators (the first promotion in 2003) up to 10 000 – 11 000 (2005 & 2006).
-By that time, all the major newspapers & TV were covering the news aspect of each event.
-This also brought up the question in Sweden why Pro Box was forbidden but not Muaythai/K-1?
+The event grew quickly from 2500 spectators on the first promotion in 2003, up to 11 000 spectators in 2005.
+After that, the event size has varied depending on the fight card between 7 000 – 11 000 live spectators.
+All the major newspapers & TV were covering the news aspect of each event.
+This also brought up the question in Sweden why Pro Box was forbidden but not Muaythai/K-1.

 THE WINDS OF PROHABITION